 WCM-Q announces successful launch of innovative new Medical Program

-In the most comprehensive change to its curriculum since the college began operations in 2002, WCM-Q has reviewed, revised and modernized its four-year Medical Program, bringing it into line with the curriculum taught at the home campus in New York.
+In the most comprehensive change to its curriculum since the college began operations in 2002, WCM-Q has reviewed, revised and modernized its four-year Medical Program, bringing it into line with the curriculum taught at Weill Cornell Medicine in New York.

 The result is a new, highly integrated medical curriculum that stands among the most rigorous and progressive available anywhere in the world, said Dr. Javaid Sheikh, dean of WCM-Q.